 News Corp. divides its operations into five segments -- news and information services, book publishing, cable network programming, digital real estate services, and other.
 (Its 50% stake in FOXTEL is treated as an equity investment.)
 The print and digital media publications (news and information services, book publishing) account for the majority of revenues.

-During the split Murdoch moved the Australian TV operations to News Corp. in order to allow the US TV operations to grow as a stand-alone division.
-Its “other” division consists of digital education business Amplify.
+Murdoch moved his Australian TV operations to News Corp. in order to allow the US TV operations to grow as a stand-alone division.

 The company's subsidiaries are located in Australia, the UK, and the US.
 In addition, book publisher HarperCollins has a warehouse in Scotland and Dow Jones runs an office in Hong Kong.
-North America accounts for more than 40% of sales, while Australia makes up 35% and the UK racks up a quarter of sales.
+North America accounted for 47% of sales during fiscal 2016.

-Splitting the business into separate publishing and entertainment companies allows each company to pursue uninhibited industry-specific opportunities, benefit from greater financial and operational flexibility, and provide investors with a more targeted investment opportunity.
+Splitting the business into separate publishing and entertainment companies allowed each company to pursue uninhibited industry-specific opportunities, benefit from greater financial and operational flexibility, and provide investors with a more targeted investment opportunity.

 Mergers and Acquisitions

 During fiscal 2016 News Corporation spent around $800 million on acquisitions.
 The company acquired Checkout 51 Mobile Apps ULC, Unruly Holdings Limited, DIAKRIT International Limited, iProperty Group Limited, Flatmates.com.au Pty Ltd, Australian Regional Media, and Wireless Group plc.